Teaching & Education

 - There are 12 levels (from Beginner to Proficiency) and three grades ('Pass', 'Merit' and 'Distinction') within each level.

-- Children can be entered for a higher grade each year.
+- Children can be entered each year.

 - This is a qualification and another addition to your child's CV.